MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Management/Get-HotFix.md

 ### String

-You can pipe one or more computer names to Get-HotFix.
+You can pipe a string containing a computer name to this cmdlet.

 ## OUTPUTS

 ### System.Management.ManagementObject#root\CIMV2\Win32_QuickFixEngineering

-`Get-HotFix` returns objects that represent the hotfixes on the computer.
+This cmdlet returns objects representing the hotfixes on the computer.

 ## NOTES